skryptx/Server-Side-Playground/java/README.md

 ### Reference Types
 1. Memory is of two types => Stack and Heap.
-2. Each object is stored in a heap.
+2. <b> Each reference type variable is stored in a heap(and reference address is stored in stack with variable name) and primitive type variable is stored in stack directly. </b>
 3. Each method has its own stack

 ### Important Notes